umutyorulmaz/self-sovereign-passport/README.md

 Second, improved privacy by using zero-knowledge proofs (A zero-knowledge proof is a cryptographic method where an entity can prove to another entity that they know a certain value without disclosing the actual value).
 In the above vendor-traveller example lets say the traveller has his/her passport as VC (verifiable credential), in that case the traveller doesnt need to reveal all passport details to the vendor, s/he can just prove that it is possible for her/him to travel to the destination country.

-Third, enabling online operations empowered by verifiable credentials.
+Third, enabling online operations empowered by peer to peer file sharing system.

 # GLOSSARY: